Tilt-driven antiferroelectricity in PbZrO$_3$

-Here we develop a unified theoretical framework that merges both models into a single physical mechanism.
+Here we develop a unified theoretical framework that merges the two models into a single physical mechanism.
 In particular, we show that the transition is driven by a trilinear coupling term that is akin to flexoelectricity, but involves gradients of the AFD octahedral tilt modes, rather than of the strain.
-Such coupling is ubiquitous in the physics of (multi)ferroics, its effects ranging from the generation of polarity at the twin boundaries in SrTiO$_3$ \cite{Schiaffino17} to polar textures in inversion-symmetry-broken magnets \cite{Mostovoy06}.
+Such coupling is ubiquitous in the physics of (multi)ferroics, its effects ranging from the generation of polarity at the twin boundaries in SrTiO$_3$ \cite{Schiaffino17} to polar textures in inversion-symmetry-broken magnets \cite{Mostovoy06}; this and similar mechanisms have been discussed in the context of IC/AFE phases \cite{Eliseev13,Hlinka14}.
 Thus, our interpretation saves the idea of an incommensurate phase transition, while endowing the $S$-mode with a clear physical interpretation as a modulated tilt mode.
-By establishing an exact mapping between continuum theory and first-principles simulations in the long-wavelength limit, we show that our model quantitatively reproduces the energetics and structure of the ground-state AFE structure.
+By establishing an exact mapping between continuum theory and first-principles simulations in the long-wavelength limit, we validate the continuum approach, qualitatively and quantitatively reproducing the energetics and structure of the ground-state AFE structure within our model.
 Our results provide the missing link required for triggering the IC phase transition in PZO and related materials, and can be regarded as a universal pathway towards incommensuration in ferroics.